What is the cost of passion?

 I eventually gave up on tomatoes after several trials and planted seedless cucumbers instead; they did well and the season did not end badly.

 That first season thought me a lot, those deaths tested my resolve.
 But 5 years later I’m still farming, my farm is bigger and my general estate is fending better but sadly, my plants are still dying.
 See, death is part of the process seeds go through before they germinate.
 You can’t for the fear of death not sow a seed, you won’t grow anything.
 I am not where my initial projections said I was gonna be in 5 years.
 No not even close.
-Turns out the business of farming is much more complicated than memorizing names of pests and germination charts.
-It’s mostly undignified and boring, it’s repeated monotone; a ritual of same routine that is predicted by consistent fumigation, watering, weeding, fertilization, inspection and repeat.
+Turns out the business of farming is much more complicated than memorising names of pests and germination charts.
+It’s mostly undignified and boring, it’s repeated monotone; a ritual of same routine that is predicted by consistent fumigation, watering, weeding, fertilisation, inspection and repeat.
 It can be dull!

 But watching nature create has taught me a lot about PROCESS.
 Growth happens in the mundane unappealing state of routine; success is the byproduct of your daily work.
 So trust the process, your time will come.
 Just do the work and the results will handle themselves.
 Let’s not be in a haste to blow because blow wey no go let you sleep for night no worth am!
 I know hunger by first name.
 I know shame a little too well.
 I know scorn too.
 But I’m still here pushing and believing.
 The journey is still rough but way smoother than when I started.
 These days, I offer farmers free consultation from the lessons I have learnt from my failures.
 Someday, not so long again, me sef go blow but till then, I’ll be out here arguing whether cow dung is a better manure than horse shit.